eernstg/typer/README.md

-However, we can pass a generic callback which will receive the underlying type `T` of the `Typer<T>` as its actual argument, and it will also receiver the object which is being type tested.
+However, we can pass a generic callback which will receive the underlying type `T` of the `Typer<T>` as its actual argument, and it will also receive the object which is being type tested (`promotedN` in the example).

 In the body of that callback we can then use the promoted value, and it is statically known that it has a type which is a subtype of that type